ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-examples/aws-docker-linux-vm.markdown

 sudo docker ps
 {CODE-BLOCK/}

-View the full details of the container and notice the IPAddress field (172.17.0.2 in our example).
+With the following command, you can view the full details of the container.
+Notice the IPAddress field (e.g. 172.17.0.2).
 This is the **private IP address** that RavenDB binds to inside the container.
 You will use this address later in the wizard.
 {CODE-BLOCK:bash}
 sudo docker inspect raven4
 {CODE-BLOCK/}